FreeCAD/FreeCAD/CONTRIBUTING.md

 The FreeCAD Contribution Process is expressed here with the following specific goals in mind:

 1. To provide transparency and fairness in /the contribution process.
-2. To allow useful contributions to be included as quickly as possible.
+2. To allow contributions to be included as quickly as possible.
 3. To preserve and improve the code quality while encouraging appropriate experimentation and risk-taking.
 4. To minimize dependence on individual Contributors by encouraging a large pool of active Contributors.
 5. To be inclusive of many viewpoints and to harness a diverse set of skills.